 7. Utilize your phone’s background.
 “Make your wallpaper a picture of your goal,” advises Patrick Henigan, lead trainer at Jacksonville Fitness Academy.
 Whether it’s a scale with your goal weight or a pic of that adorable dress you’d love to fit into, having an hourly reminder of what you’re working hard for is invaluable to helping you stay on track.

-How are you keeping up with your fitness goals for the New Year?
+How do you keep up with your fitness goals?
 Tweet us your tips by mentioning @BritandCo!

 (Photos via Getty)